Qix (1981) was a Golden Age videogame

 involving, of all things, drawing.
 Draw boxes using "stix" to claim as much screen as possible without getting in the path of the "Qix" (pronounced either "kicks" or "quicks"

 depending on where you live), "Sparx" or "Fuse".
 Draw slower for more points and hope that you have enough coins.
 If the Qix touches one of the player's stix while in the process of drawing, a life is lost.
 Claim enough of the playfield, and the player wins and moves on to the next level.
 Later levels have two Qixs to deal with.
-If the player successfully draws a stix between them, the level is cleared automatically.
+If the player successfully draws a stix between them, the level is cleared automatically, and while you get no bonus points for it, the next level gives you twice the bonus.
 Simple but very addicting!

 One of the few games designed by Taito America.